With certified components by Red Hat and ISI partners, it's based on a 'powerful Open Source technology that includes a broad equal system.

 This way you can...

 Rely on shorter application development cycles, and deliver better quality software, with greater adoption among users.

 Build a real hybrid cloud container platform and deploy OpenShift in the cloud or on your own datacenter.
 Migrate applications seamlessly, no matter where you run.

 OpenShift tests hundreds of technologies with Kubernetes, and helps teams manage container security from the operating system through the application.

 How does OpenShift by RedHat works?

-- The Master is the host that contain and provides the API, orchestration and scheduling.
+- The Master is the host that contains and provides the API, orchestration and scheduling.
 It manages nodes and schedules pods to run on nodes;

 - A Node is a Linux container that provides all the required services to run pods assigned by the master;

-- Pods run one or more containers as a single unit, each pod has it own IP and containers within can share their local storage;
+- Pods run one or more containers as a single unit, each pod has its own IP and containers, and they can share their local storage;

 *Source: Red Hat website